 Canned vegetables tend to get a bad rap.
 And while there is nothing like eating farmers' market–fresh veggies, there is definitely a time and a place for canned veggies.
-It's an easy way to eat more vegetables, and canned veggies can be real dinner-savers in the winter when fresh versions of your favorites might be too expensive or unavailable.
-Plus, you won't waste money on a bunch of green beans that go bad before you get to eat them.
-Canned veggies keep in your pantry for months, so reach for them when you're low on groceries to add to soups and casseroles to help you get your veggie servings in.
+It's an easy way to eat more vegetables, and canned veggies can be real dinner-savers when fresh versions of your favorites might be too expensive or unavailable.
+Plus, canned veggies keep in your pantry for months so you won't waste money on a bunch of green beans that go bad before you get to eat them.

-Think you don't like canned veggies?
-We taste-tested canned vegetables available now and were surprised by how delicious they can be.
-Here are our top 5 favorites to keep on hand for a fast veggie fix at dinnertime.
+To give you the best canned veggie experience, we taste-tested canned vegetables so you don't have to.
+The results?
+We were surprised by how delicious they can be.
+These are our top 5 favorites to keep on hand for a fast veggie fix at dinnertime.

 Read More: Is Canned Food Healthy?